daghanacay/aws-appsync-chat-starter-react/README.md

    echo $AWS_REGION
    ```

-   Make sure [**ALL**](https://docs.aws.amazon.com/general/latest/gr/rande.html) services are supported in this region or else you'll get errors in the next steps.
+WARNING if echo result is not us-east-1 please set up your default profile to us-east-1 or use one that is pointing to us-east-1 and repeat the process above.
+Otherwise, you'll get errors in the next steps.

 - Add an **Amazon Cognito User Pool** auth resource.
 Use the default configuration.